SESYNC-ci/raster-time-series-alaska-lesson/docs/_slides/brick.md

 ## Raster Time Series

 Take a closer look at NDVI using products covering 16 day periods in 2005.
-These images are stored as separate files on disk, all having the same extent and resolution.
+These images are stored as separate files on the disk, all having the same extent and resolution.